Dual Credit Information for Students and Parents

 Students at participating Indiana high schools, who meet enrollment criteria, are eligible to enroll in Dual Credit courses offered by Purdue University.
-Various Indiana high schools offer Purdue dual-credit classes that are equivalent to courses in Purdue's College of Agriculture, College of Education, or College of Technology.
+Various Indiana high schools offer Purdue dual-credit classes that are equivalent to courses in the Purdue Polytechnic Institute.

 Apply for Admission

 Apply online.
 You will be applying as a non-degree student.

 You are not officially enrolled until you apply, are admitted and pay course fees.

 Design Thinking in Technology - TECH 12000 (3 Credits)